24 November 2023

 Each year thousands of students apply for the few hundred Medicine places available in the UK.
 How will you show your potential and secure an offer?

-Aspiring medics can apply to up to 4 UK medical schools via UCAS, (deadline 15 October).
+Aspiring medics can apply to up to four UK medical schools via UCAS, (deadline 15 October).
 The UCAS application process is competitive and designed to test both your job suitability and commitment.
 So, let’s look at the barriers you’ll need to navigate to start a career in Medicine.
 View the UCAS application process.

 Experience - An essential ingredient to showcase in Employment/Statement sections.
 Prove you have learned from good practice seen first-hand.
 Try and get a range of care experience.

 Personal Statement - 4,000 characters to impress the Admissions Tutor that you’ve ‘got what it takes’ to be a doctor.
 Every university assesses statements differently.